|

 1) John Elmer Bopp (b.
 June 11, 1895, Baltimore Co., MD; d.
 September 1974, Baltimore, MD) Easter Sunday 1922 by Rev. Paul C. Burgdorf in the parsonage of Jerusalem Ev.
 Luth.
 Church[5] m.
 Bertha Anna Koppelman (b.
 March 16, 1902, Baltimore Co., Maryland; d.
 June 1991, Baltimore, MD [6] of cancer).
 When John was drafted in June of 1917, he was living with his mother and siblings on Furley Avenue, east of Belair Road, in Gardenville.
 During WW I, John E. Bopp served as a private in the American Expeditionary Forces, first in Company M of the 5th Maryland Infantry and then in the 115th Infantry, in the Meuse-Argonne.[7]After the war, he worked as a steam-fitter.
 By the time he was married, John E. Bopp had become an ice dealer, as his father had been.
 He was well-known and well-liked in Gardenville as a friendly and sociable man.
 He always stopped to chat with his customers when he made deliveries, and was almost never seen without a pipe and a bag of Edgewood tobacco.
 He and Bertie lived in what we believe was the former home of Martha and Anna Gontrum, daughters of Judge John Gontrum, on Althea Ave., just off Belair Road.
 Bertie and John are buried in Parkwood Cemetery, Parkville, MD.
 For their descendents, click on her name above.

 3) Emma Bopp (b.
-October 1898, MD) In 1920, Emma was living with her mother and siblings on Furley Avenue,
+October 1898, MD) In 1920, Emma was living with her mother and siblings on Furley Avenue, and worked as a machine operator in a clothing factory.
+[9]

 4) Leona Bopp (b. approx. 1906, Baltimore, MD) m.
 Martin H. Lutz?